kasslent/clc-digital-skills/_lessons/module-1.1.md

 >*
 > <br>
 > *Pro tip!*
-While not required, it's best practice to put image files into its own folder (as well as other related files like CSS and JavaScript) to keep your project directory organized.
-Go ahead,try creating an images folder and download some royalty free images from [The Stocks](http://thestocks.im) to put in it.
+While not required, it's best practice to put image files into its own folder (as well as other related files, like CSS and JavaScript) to keep your project organized.
+Go ahead, try creating an images folder and download some royalty free images from [The Stocks](http://thestocks.im).

 ## Links / Anchor tag

 Links (hyperlinks) are represented by the anchor tag, `<a>`.
-It also needs an `href` (hypertext reference) attribute to provide information about the the link.
+It also needs an `href` (hypertext reference) attribute to provide information about the link:

 ### Link to an external site